jitsecurity/dynamo-data-transform/README.md

 ```

 ## What it does behind the scenes
-- When migration is running for the first time a Record in your table is created. \
+- When a data migration is running for the first time a Record in your table is created. \
   This record is for tracking the executed migrations on a specific table.